glb96/Alpaga/Doc/Rst/analysis_SHS.rst

     .         & .          & \sigma_c^2
     \end{pmatrix}\\\\

-Then we calculate uncertainties on the observables using (RAJOUTER LE NOM DE CETTE METHODE, TAYLOR ? --> A DEMANDER A CEDRIC):
+Then we calculate uncertainties on the observables using gaussian error propagation formula (GLB : ref :Page 60 THESE RF):

 |